chinamike65/hugo-tuolesi/content/book3/book3en.md

 217

-Therefore, it is said in the "Abandoned Rock Mountain Sutra": "The incomparable wisdom and supernatural powers of the Buddhas are not as powerful as the power of impermanence, and the power of all Buddhas and Bodhisattvas combined is powerless to the lawful impermanence of death."
+Therefore, it is said in the "Abandoned Rock Mountain Sutra":

+"The incomparable wisdom and supernatural powers of the Buddhas are not as powerful as the power of impermanence, and the power of all Buddhas and Bodhisattvas combined is powerless against the laws of impermanence and of death."

 Then, can you save yourself by obtaining supernatural powers?
 In the Anthology of Impermanence, it says:

-An immortal possessing the five powers, although he can travel thousands of miles in the air,
+"An immortal possessing the five powers, although he can travel thousands of miles in the air,

-There is no death wherever it goes, and such a place is hard to reach.
+Somewhere to live that is unharmed by death— Such a place does not exist.
+It does not exist in space, it does not exist in the sea, Nor if you stay in the midst of mountains."

-That is to say, those immortals who have supernatural powers and obtain five supernatural powers, no matter how they change, how Dharmast they run with supernatural powers, they will not be able to run away from immortality, and they will not be able to run away from death.
+That is to say, those immortals who have supernatural powers and obtain five supernatural powers, no matter how they change, how fast they run with supernatural powers, they will not be able to run away from impermanence, and they will not be able to run away from death.

 Power and wealth are useless.

 When the wheel-turning king's blessings are exhausted, he will also fall into the evil realm.
 The power and wealth of these worldly gods have no ability to stop death, let alone us ordinary people.

-There is no way for doctors to immortality, and there is no panacea for immortality.
+There is no way for doctors to cure impermanence, and there is no panacea for impermanence.
 This is known and seen by everyone.

 In a word, there is no way to keep a person from dying.

-Lifespan is decreasing all the time, without any increase Our lifespan is decreasing every day, even breathing is decreasing, life is decreasing every moment.
+Lifespan is decreasing all the time, without any increase.
+Our lifespan is decreasing every day, even breathing is decreasing, life is decreasing every moment.
 In the Treatise on Entering Bodhisattva Actions, it says:

 Day and night without pause, this longevity is constantly diminished,